petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-headless-apis/search-api.md

 Follow these steps to generate and search for sample content.
 The commands below work with basic authentication and assume that you are running Liferay locally at <http://localhost:8080> and authenticating as an administrator with the email `test@liferay.com` and the password `learn`.

 !!! note
-    - The `/o/search/v1.0/search` POST API moved from [beta feature flag to release feature flag](#search-headless-api-availability) in Liferay 7.4 2024.Q3/GA125.
+    - The `/o/search/v1.0/search` POST API moved from [beta feature flag to release feature flag](#search-headless-api-availability) in Liferay 2024.Q3/GA125.
 The flag name is Search Headless API (LPS-179669).
 Enable it in Instance Settings &rarr; Feature Flags &rarr; Release.
     - In the beta release of the search API, the endpoint was at `/o/portal-search-rest/v1.0/search`.
-Beginning in Liferay 2024.Q3/Portal 7.4 GA125, the endpoint is moved to `/o/search/v1.0/search`.
-The endpoint is backwards compatible, so existing calls to the endpoint's APIs will continue to work.
+Beginning in Liferay 2024.Q3/Portal GA125, the endpoint is moved to `/o/search/v1.0/search`.
+The endpoint is backwards compatible, so existing calls to the endpoint's APIs continue to work.

 1. Locate your [site ID](../../../site-building/site-settings/site-settings-ui-reference.md#site-configuration) or retrieve it with the following command: